Conservation Officer Report

 District 2 - Bemidji area

-CO Tim Gray (Bagley) checked anglers and started marking fish houses.
+CO Tim Gray (Bagley) checked anglers, ATVers, and assisted at Academy 15.

 Moorhead - vacant.